openvinotoolkit/openvino_tensorflow/README.md

 To use the latest version build and install nGraph using the following steps:

-1. You need to have `virtualenv` installed on your system to be able build `ngraph-bridge` bridge.
+1. You need to have `virtualenv` version **16.0.0** (or lower) installed on your system to be able build `ngraph-bridge` bridge.
 The virtualenv is configured and used by the build script but not required for running `ngraph-bridge`.

 2. Please ensure that you have gcc 4.8 version installed on your system.
 The nGraph bridge links with the TensorFlow libraries that are build with gcc 4.8 version of the toolchain.